tardate/LittleCodingKata/tools/arping/README.md

 # #202 arping

-All about Address Resolution Protocol (ARP - RFC826) and installing arping on MacOS.
+All about Address Resolution Protocol (ARP - RFC826) and installing arping on macOS.

 ## Notes

 The arping utility sends an ARP REQUEST to a neighbour host.
 The Address Resolution Protocol (ARP - RFC826) is used to discover the link layer address (i.e. MAC address) for a given internet layer address, typically an IPv4 address.

-## Installing on MacOS
+## Installing on macOS

 arping is available for installation with [homebrew](https://github.com/Homebrew/homebrew)